MTORC1: Role in disease and aging

 Based on upstream signaling of mTORC1, a clear relationship between food consumption and mTORC1 activity has been observed.
 Most specifically, carbohydrate consumption activates mTORC1 through the insulin growth factor pathway.
 In addition, amino acid consumption will stimulate mTORC1 through the branched chain amino acid/Rag pathway.
 Thus dietary restriction inhibits mTORC1 signaling through both upstream pathways of mTORC that converge on the lysosome.

-Dietary restriction has been shown to significantly increase lifespan in the human model of Rhesus monkeys as well as protect against their age related decline.
-More specifically, Rhesus monkeys on a calorie restricted diet had significantly less chance of developing cardiovascular disease, diabetes, cancer, and age related cognitive decline than those monkeys who were not placed on the calorie restricted diet.

 Autophagy

 Autophagy is the major degradation pathway in eukaryotic cells and is essential for the removal of damaged organelles via macroautophagy or proteins and smaller cellular debris via microautophagy from the cytoplasm.
 Thus, autophagy is a way for the cell to recycle old and damaged materials by breaking them down into their smaller components, allowing for the resynthesis of newer and healthier cellular structures.
 Autophagy can thus remove protein aggregates and damaged organelles that can lead to cellular dysfunction.

 Upon activation, mTORC1 will phosphorylate autophagy-related protein 13 (Atg 13), preventing it from entering the ULK1 kinase complex, which consists of Atg1, Atg17, and Atg101.
 This prevents the structure from being recruited to the preautophagosomal structure at the plasma membrane, inhibiting autophagy.

 mTORC1's ability to inhibit autophagy while at the same time stimulate protein synthesis and cell growth can result in accumulations of damaged proteins and organelles, contributing to damage at the cellular level.
 Because autophagy appears to decline with age, activation of autophagy may help promote longevity in humans.
 Problems in proper autophagy processes have been linked to diabetes, cardiovascular disease, neurodegenerative diseases, and cancer.